This article describes the steps on how to resolve the "Managed by Other" status on the Remote Management Service (https://network.unifi.ui.com/).

 If this occurrence is happening after migration the device may appear to be changing IPs, going from online to offline, or presenting other similar symptoms.
 This indicates that the old Cloud Key has not been reset/taken offline.
 To resolve this, simply reset the Cloud Key back to factory defaults and unplug it to prevent conflict between the two Cloud Keys.

-2. Disable and Re-Enable Cloud Access
+2. Disable and Re-Enable Remote Access

-After verifying that the SSO account is correct, that Cloud Access has been enabled and assigned to the proper account, and that the issues are unrelated to migration, this may indicate that the device is in a corrupt state with the Cloud Service.
+After verifying that the SSO account is correct, that Remote Access has been enabled and assigned to the proper account, and that the issues are unrelated to migration, this may indicate that the device is in a corrupt state with the Cloud Service.

 Issue Still Not Resolved